Foreign support of Finland in the Winter War: United States

-The Soviet attack outraged Americans, with some businesses refusing to sell supplies to the Soviet Union.
+The Soviet attack was condemned by some Americans, with some businesses refusing to sell supplies to the Soviet Union.
 Responding to a call from a manufacturer who refused to sell to the aggressor, the American-Russian Chamber of Commerce compared his objections to "[refusing] to sell to a man because he beats his wife".

-In December 1939, sympathetic Americans led by former President Herbert Hoover (who had previously formed the Commission for Polish Relief and, in World War I, headed the Commission for Relief in Belgium) formed the Finnish Relief Fund to donate money to aid Finnish civilians and refugees.
+In December 1939, Americans sympathetic to Finnish claims led by former President Herbert Hoover (who had previously formed the Commission for Polish Relief and, in World War I, headed the Commission for Relief in Belgium) formed the Finnish Relief Fund to donate money to aid Finnish civilians and refugees.
 By the end of January, it had already sent more than two million dollars to the Finns.

 As late as 1939, it seemed highly improbable that the United States and the Soviet Union would forge an alliance.
-U.S.-Soviet relations had soured significantly following Stalin's decision to sign a non-aggression pact with Nazi Germany in August of 1939.
+U.S.-Soviet relations had soured significantly following Stalin's decision to sign a non-aggression pact with Nazi Germany in August 1939.

-The Soviet occupation of Eastern Poland in September 1939 and the Winter War in November had forced President Franklin Roosevelt to condemn the Soviet Union publicly as a dictatorship and to impose a "moral embargo" on the export of certain products to the Soviet Union.
+Following the Soviet occupation of Eastern Poland in September 1939 and the Winter War in November, President Franklin Roosevelt publicly condemned the Soviet Union as a dictatorship and to impose a "moral embargo" on the export of certain products to the Soviet Union.
 Soviet propaganda also claimed that after the Winter War, sanctions were imposed on frozen funds, which were then lifted later, due to Germany's invasion of the USSR on June 22, 1941.

+Uruguay

+Following the outbreak of World War II, Uruguayan President Alfredo Baldomir Ferrari declared the country's neutrality.
+However, in the first months of the war a shift towards the Allied side was noted, evidenced in the events of the Battle of the River Plate, the first naval battle of the war and the only direct war confrontation in South America.
+After the Soviet invasion of Finland and the start of the Winter War, the General Assembly of Uruguay passed Law No. 9914 ―based on a bill presented by President Baldomir and Ministers César Charlone and Alberto Guani―, which provided for the donation of 100,000 Uruguayan pesos to Finland, and established the Friends of Finland Commission in charge of collecting money.

+On the other hand, the La Mañana and El Diario newspapers collected money with which they bought and sent to the front 10,563 350-gram cans of corned beef manufactured by Frigorífico Anglo del Uruguay.
+Each can had a legend in Finnish: "Uruguayn kansa Suomen sankarilliselle armeijalle", translated into English as: "from the Uruguayan people to the heroic army of Finland".